andresfm8/theShoppies2021/README.md

   <img src="./readme-content/view-more.gif" alt="animated" />
 </p>

-## Remove movies from nomination list
+## Remove movie from list

-Removing a movie from the list is super easy, you only need to press the X and you will have space for another one.
+Removing a movie from the list is super easy, you only need to click or press on the X and you will have space for a new nominee.

 <p align="center">
   <img src="./readme-content/remove-from-list.gif" alt="animated" />